Outreach events in the School of Modern Languages

 Modern Languages Poetry Festival: Celebrating diversity and difference

-Pupils attend a day of workshops, talks and poetry readings at the University and have the chance to meet current undergraduates who are studying a language degree.
-At the end of the day, participants are invited to enter a Foreign Language Poetry Competition.
+Pupils attended a day of workshops, talks and poetry readings at the University and were invited to take part in a Foreign Language Poetry Competition.
 Here is what some students from Gordano School said about the event: